tharsha18/emrlabs/EMRlab.md

 Now, verify whether your crawler has run successfully and that you number 8 under column named "Tables added"

+### b.
+Create an EMR cluster selecting spark and Glue catalog checkbox for spark metastore

 ### You have successfully completed the Pre-Requisites!
 Move on to the next section.